-With a collection dating back to 1846 there are plenty of surprises at Sunderland Museum & Winter Gardens.
+With a collection dating back to 1846 there are plenty of surprises in store for visitors to Sunderland Museum & Winter Gardens.

 Perhaps the most famous object of all is Wallace the Lion.
-Wallace was part of a touring wild animal show which visited Sunderland during the 1800s with the then famous African tamer Martini Maccomo.
-When he died, some years later Wallace the lion, came into the Museum’s collection and remains one of our most popular exhibits.
-Over 135 years later, he’s still here…posing for selfies!
+Wallace was part of a touring wild animal show which visited Sunderland during 1868 with the then famous African tamer Martini Maccomo.
+When he died, some years later, Wallace the lion was stuffed and came into the Museum’s collection.
+Over 135 years later, he’s still here and remains one of the most popular exhibits…now posing for selfies!

 Please note that the Pottery Gallery is occasionally closed to the general public due to special events taking place.
 Please contact us before your visit to check opening information.

 Entry to the museum is free but donations are welcome.